FOI-Bioinformatics/CanSNPer2/README.md

 # CanSNPer2
-CanSNPer2: A toolkit for SNP-typing NGS data.
 The second release of CanSNPer (CanSNPer2) is exclusively written for python3.
 CanSNPer2 is simplified from CanSNPer1 stripped to only perform required tasks.
 It is also written in a modular form with separate classes for each task which allows future extentions such as a sequence read input option planned during 2020.

 ## Installation
 Installing using bioconda